Consumer medicine information

 Comparisons of Rekovelle versus follitropin alfa indicate that the differences in glycosylation influence both the pharmacokinetic and pharmacodynamic profile.

-Following daily administration of equal IU doses of Rekovelle and follitropin alfa as determined in the rat in-vivo bioassay (Steelman-Pohley assay), higher FSH exposure and higher ovarian response (i.e. estradiol, inhibin B and follicular volume) were observed in patients after administration of Rekovelle compared to follitropin alfa.
+Following daily administration of equal IU doses of Rekovelle and follitropin alfa as determined in the rat in vivo bioassay (Steelman-Pohley assay), higher FSH exposure and higher ovarian response (i.e. estradiol, inhibin B and follicular volume and number) were observed in patients after administration of Rekovelle compared to follitropin alfa.
 As the rat bioassay might not fully reflect the potency of the FSH in Rekovelle in humans, Rekovelle is dosed in micrograms and not in IU.
 The clinical trial data suggest that a daily dose of 10.0 micrograms [95% CI 9.2; 10.8] of Rekovelle provides, for the majority of patients, an ovarian response (i.e. oocytes retrieved, follicles ≥ 12 mm and estradiol) similar to that obtained with 150 IU/day follitropin alfa.

 The recommended doses of Rekovelle in micrograms are specific to Rekovelle and are not applicable to other recombinant FSH preparations.